 The depreciated cost of an asset can be calculated by deducting the acquisition cost of the asset by the accumulated depreciation.
 The formula is shown below:

-The acquisition cost refers to the overall cost of purchasing an asset.
-Besides the purchase price, it also includes the shipping cost, sales taxes, installation fees, testing fees, and other costs.
+The acquisition cost refers to the overall cost of purchasing an asset, which includes the purchase price, the shipping cost, sales taxes, installation fees, testing fees, and other acquisition costs.

 Depreciated Cost and Depreciation Expense

 Although the two terms look similar, depreciated cost and depreciation expense come with very different meanings and should not be confused with one another.
 The depreciation expense refers to the value depreciated during a certain period.
-It is reported in the income statement.
+It is reported in the income statement for that period.

 The accumulated depreciation is equal to the sum of the incurred depreciation expenses.
-Thus, the depreciated cost can also be calculated by deducting the sum of depreciation expenses from the acquisition cost.
+The depreciated cost can also be calculated by deducting the sum of depreciation expenses from the acquisition cost.